felix1805/Felix-Web-Development-Portfolio/README.md

 <a name="workflow"></a>
 ## 3. Workflow

-### This portfolio was created using Visual Studio Code and reviewed using the Chrome browser.
+### This portfolio was created using VS Code and reviewed using the Chrome browser.
 All changes along with the final portfolio where posted through GitHub.
 ### An example of the page layout along with an html code snippet can be seen below.